 Cognitive behavioral therapy (CBT)

 Your doctor may also refer you to a mental health professional as talk therapy may be beneficial in understanding and managing your emotions.
+You can also get screened for the condition to get to the bottom of your symptoms.

 Exercise